mmachm/testutils/readme.md

 ## Expand Parameters

-Expand parameters is an upgraded version of parameterize.expand(), which does not return None.
+Expand parameters is an upgraded version of `parameterize.expand`, which does not return `None`.
-When one tries to run `parameterize.expand`decorated testcase, one gets an error along the lines of cannot create a test from None, because the return value of the original decorator is None.
+When one tries to run `expand`decorated testcase, one gets an error along the lines of `cannot create a test from None`, because the return value of the original decorator is `None`.
 With the new decorator one can run the function directly with the little green arrow in Pycharm.
 And one can choose which parametrization case will be taken as default.